-The Study Committee reviewed the original (2000) guidelines for demolition, construction and alterations were reviewed for consistency with the amended goals and to reflect changes in the regulatory environment.
-The following narrative contains the amended guidelines; a redlined version is contained in Appendix E. Recommended amendments to the current (2000) guidelines for demolition, new construction and alterations are shown below in red.
+The Study Committee reviewed the original (2000) guidelines for demolition, construction and alterations for consistency with the amended goals and to reflect changes in the regulatory environment.
+The following narrative contains the amended guidelines; a redlined version is contained in Appendix D.

-The following guidelines for demolition, construction, and alterations expand upon the language of the Ordinance to provide additional guidance for administration of the Harvard Square Conservation District.
+The guidelines for demolition, construction, and alterations expand upon the language of the Ordinance to provide additional guidance for administration of the Harvard Square Conservation District.